LAST QUARTER 2025

 Picus viridis

-Green Woodpeckers are frequent visitors to the scrub areas.
-They use their strong beaks to break into anthills to feed on their favourite food...ants!
+Green Woodpeckers often visit scrub areas.
+They use their strong beaks to break into anthills to feed on ants, their preferred food.

 #